arkerrig/get-clean-data/README.md

 README.md

 run_analysis.R cleans and merges test and train datasets from the Human Activity Recognition Using Smartphones Dataset.
+Final output is a cleaned dataframe in the file tidy_averages.txt.

 It uses two key functions: